allensandiego/xtreamerremote/README.md

-Android client for your Shinobi Server
+Xtreamer Remote / Remote for Xtreamer is a remote control android app for your Xtreamer Media Player.